MagnusThiemer/BirdWatchingWebsite/README.md

 * Place only HTML files in the root folder
 * Make a directory to store image files
 * Make a directory to store stylesheets
-* Update all references in `index.html` to match the new file paths
+* Update all references in `index.html` to match new file paths

 Your next task is to take the content for the homepage of a bird watching website and add structural elements to it so it can have a page layout applied to it.